grantjo78/grantjo78.github.io/_posts/2021-08-19-raspberry-pi-shopping-list.md

 ![](/docs/assets/images/2021-08-19-raspberry-pi-shopping-list/Keyboard.jpeg)

 1 x [SanDisk Extreme 32GB MicroSD Card](https://www.amazon.com.au/Sandisk-SDSQXA1-256G-GN6MA-Extreme-microSD-Adapter/dp/B06XWMQ81P/ref=sr_1_1_sspa?dchild=1&keywords=SanDisk%2BExtreme%2B32GB%2BMicroSD%2BCard&qid=1629278289&s=computers&sr=1-1-spons&smid=A1E8JZNQ4REMVH&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzN1FVOEozSlMyV0kxJmVuY3J5cHRlZElkPUEwOTI0MjM2MkFYQVJMUEVXWURMViZlbmNyeXB0ZWRBZElkPUFDMjIxMTM1UjYxS1Umd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl&th=1).
-Just in case you weren't aware, the Raspberry Pi doesn't come with any persistent storage, so where do you install the operating system you ask.
-The Raspberry Pi does come with a MicroSD card slot.
-You can use a MicroSD card to provide the persistent storage for the operating system.
+Just in case you weren't aware, the Raspberry Pi doesn't come with any persistent storage, so where do you install the operating system you ask?
+The Raspberry Pi does come with a MicroSD card slot and you can use a MicroSD card to provide the persistent storage for the operating system.
 There is [guidance](https://www.raspberrypi.com/documentation/computers/getting-started.html#sd-cards) on the Raspberry Pi site  for selecting a MicroSD Card if you're interested.

 ![](/docs/assets/images/2021-08-19-raspberry-pi-shopping-list/SanDisk.jpg)